Invariance of immersed Floer cohomology under Lagrangian surgery: Fukaya algebras

-and $\sigma_{\pm} \in \cI^c(\phi)$ the top-dimensional cell containing $x_+$ resp. $x_-$.
-Unfortunately the unperturbed relevant moduli space is not of expected dimension, since any $2d+1$-marked constant disk mapping to the self-intersection point $\phi(x)$ is pseudoholomorphic, and the moduli space of such maps is dimension $2d - 2$, not the expected dimension zero.
-A perturbation system for such disks is, as we explain below, equivalent to a choice of branched vector field.
-For a natural choice of such branched vector field, the number of zeroes is $1/d$. \end{example}
+where $\sigma_{\pm} \in \cI^c(\phi)$ is the top-dimensional cell containing $x_+$ resp. $x_-$.
+Let $\Gamma$ denote the corresponding combinatorial type of domain, with $2d+1$ boundary leaves and no interior leaves.
+The unperturbed relevant moduli space $\M_\bGamma(\phi)$ is not of expected dimension.
+Indeed, any $2d+1$-marked treed disk $(C,u: C \to X)$ with disk component mapping entirely to the self-intersection point $\phi(x)$ is holomorphic.
+The moduli space of such maps $\M_{\bGamma}(\phi)$ is dimension $2d - 2$, not the expected dimension zero.